-- 4. Consent Agenda: - A. Approval Planning & Zoning Commission minutes, April 5, 2023
+- 4. Consent Agenda: - A. Approval Planning & Zoning Commission minutes, May 3, 2023

-- 5. Public Hearing The purpose of the public hearing is to receive comments from members of the public regarding the Long-term City Finances focus area of the Town Plan - 6.
-Discussion Second review of the Long-term City Finances focus area of the 2023 Town Plan City Manager / Assistant City Manager - 7.
-Discussion Fourth and Final review of the Public Infrastructure focus area of the 2023 Town Plan -City Manager / Assistant City Manager
+- 5. Public Hearing The purpose of the public hearing is to receive comments from members of the public regarding the complete 2023 Town Plan - 6.
+Discussion Second review of the complete 2023 Town Plan Assistant City Manager - 7.
+Discussion Third and final review of the Long-term City Finances focus area of the 2023 Town Plan Assistant City Manager - 8.
+Report / update City Council items considered at previous City Council meetings and discussion concerning the same Assistant City Manager